HOUSE RULES

 Please try them out in your own game, and let us know how they worked for you!

-There is no XP bonus for high prime requisite scores.
+There is neither minimum score requirements to play a class, nor an XP bonus for high prime requisite scores.

-• Acolyte, Acrobat, Assassin, Barbarian, Cleric, Druid, Dwarf, Elf, Fighter, Goblin, Half-Elf, Halfling, Mage, Magic-User, Paladin, Ranger, Thief
+Acolyte, Acrobat, Assassin, Cleric, Druid, Dwarf, Elf, Fighter, Goblin, Half-Elf, Halfling, Mage, Magic-User, Ranger, Thief

 Mithric, Thorcin, Wiskin, Khumus, Elf, Dwarf, Goblin, Halfling.